-Thick and Rich Homemade Tomato Paste
+Thick, Rich Homemade Tomato Paste

 This post may contain affiliate links.
 Please read my disclosure policy.

-Making tomato paste is an excellent way to use up and preserve a bounty of fresh garden tomatoes, or as an easy project to make with everyday canned tomatoes.
+Making tomato paste is an excellent way to use up and preserve a bounty of fresh red garden tomatoes, or as an easy project to make with everyday canned tomatoes.

-Tomato paste is basically the essence of tomato — it’s made simply by cooking tomatoes and all their juices until they become thick and concentrated.
+Tomato paste contains an abundance of the amino acids that are the source of umami.
+It’s basically the essence of tomato — it’s made simply by cooking tomatoes and all their juices until they become thick and concentrated.

-How to make tomato paste, step by step
+How to make it

 If you’ve ever made a fruit butter with apples or pears, the process of making tomato paste will seem familiar.